-International College of Beauty Arts and Sciences, does not offer visa services to prospective students from other countries, vouch for foreign student attendance or provide English Language services.
-English - as - a Second language instruction is not offered by International College of Beauty Arts and Sciences.
+International College of Beauty Arts and Sciences does not offer visa services to prospective students from other countries, vouch for foreign student attendance or provide English language services.
+English as a Second language instruction is not offered by International College of Beauty Arts and Sciences.

-All programs are taught in English for successful completion of the application, International College of Beauty Arts and Sciences, interview process and completion of instruction are in English, the student must be able to speak, read, and write in English Language.
-The level of language proficiency should be at a 10th grade level and documented by:
+All programs are taught in English for successful completion of the application, International College of Beauty Arts and Sciences, interview process and completion of instruction are in English, the student must be able to speak, read, and write in English language.
+The level of language proficiency should be at a 10th grade level and documented by

+- a high school transcript, diploma, or GED.

+- the admissions interview.

-- 1) A high college transcript, diploma or GED - 2) The admissions interview - 3) Receipt of prior education documentation as stated in the admission policy.
+- receipt of prior education documentation as stated in the admission policy.